Sunilparlacharla/Data_Engginerring_Zoomcamp/README.md

 # Data_Engginerring_Zoomcamp

-Used practive the Zoomcamp Datatalksclub
+Used practice the Zoomcamp Datatalksclub